mfhadyan/EventManagementAPP/README.md

 ## Screenshots

 The app features:
-- Beautiful login/register screens with gradient backgrounds
+- Beautiful login/register screens with custom app icon
-- Clean event listing with detailed cards
+- Clean event listing with detailed cards and background imagery
-- Comprehensive event creation form
+- Comprehensive event creation form with optional categories
-- Detailed event information display
+- Detailed event information display with registration options
-- Modern navigation and user experience
+- Modern navigation and user experience with confirmation dialogs

 ---

 **Note**: This is a test project created for educational purposes.
-The app integrates with a provided API and demonstrates modern Flutter development practices with focus on UI/UX design and user experience.
+The app integrates with a provided API and demonstrates modern Flutter development practices with focus on UI/UX design, complete API integration, and user experience.